vikashperiasamy/MySQL_Analysis_of_Hospitalisation_Data/README.md

 * **Data Cleaning**: The dataset is cleaned using Power Query software before uploading into MySQL for analysis
 * **Exploratory Data Analysis**: [MySQL statements](MySQL_EDA_Hospitalisation_Data.sql) are used to explore and analyse the dataset (including column generation using expressions), so as to draw valuable insights
 # Dataset Details
 The dataset used in this project is free-to-use and has been obtained from the New York State Department of Health, with individually identifiable details having been omitted.
-The dataset contains details pertaining to hospitalisation discharge data, including patient profile-related details (race, age group etc.), hospital location, medical conditions and discharge charges.
+The dataset contains details pertaining to hospitalisation and discharge data, including patient profile-related details (race, age group etc.), hospital location, medical conditions and discharge charges.
 Additional details as well as the raw dataset can be found [here](https://health.data.ny.gov/Health/Hospital-Inpatient-Discharges-SPARCS-De-Identified/gnzp-ekau).
 # Insights
 Through exploratory data analysis, the following insights have been gathered:
 1. **Length of Stay**: There is a *positive correlation between average length of stay and charges incurred*, in line with real-world observations.